-(Reuters, Oct 27, 2003) – Scientists working for Boehringer Ingelheim in Germany have developed a drug that could offer new hope.
-Called BILN 2061, it targets an enzyme to block the replication of the virus.
+Previously, Reuters had reported on Oct 27, 2003 that scientists working for Boehringer Ingelheim in Germany developed a drug that could offer new hope.
+Ciluprevir, originally developed under the research code of BILN 2061, targets an enzyme to block the replication of the virus.
 In eight people given four doses of the treatment, the amount of virus in the blood (viral load) dropped by 100 to 1,000-fold after 48 hours without producing any unpleasant reactions.
-"The antiviral results of protease inhibitor BILN 2061 in a proof-of-concept human trial clearly demonstrate the great potential of selective and anti-HCV agents," Daniel Lamarre, of the company research center in Laval, Canada, said in a report published by the journal Nature.
-BILN 2061 is the first of a class of drugs called NS3 protease inhibitors to be tested in humans.
-Although more longer-term trials are needed, scientists believe it "holds great promise to markedly improve treatments of chronic HCV infection."
+BILN 2061 was the first of a class of drugs called NS3 protease inhibitors to be tested in humans.

 For prevention of stone formation, medical therapy is available for those with known predisposing conditions.
 For those with stones, pain-killers (as prescribed by a doctor) can provide great relief.
 In addition, some medications may help break down larger stones.